mobile app bar

 Cleveland Cavaliers forward LeBron James (23) hugs Los Angeles Lakers forward Kobe Bryant (24) near the end of the Cavaliers' 120-111 win at Quicken Loans Arena

 LeBron James and the Los Angeles Lakers are having a real moment right now.
-Winners of 16 of their last 19 games, they’re the hottest team in the NBA, and with Luka Doncic now on board as the superstar who will carry them into the next generation, let’s just say that it’s good to be a Laker fan.
+Winning 16 of their last 19 games, they’re the hottest team in the NBA.
+And with Luka Doncic on board as the superstar who will carry them into the next generation, let’s just say it’s a good time to be a Lakers fan.
 But it hasn’t always been a smooth ride for LeBron.

-Despite his status as one of the greatest players of all time, the King has faced some resistance from Lakers fans since joining the team in 2018.
+Despite his status as one of the greatest players of all time, the King has faced some resistance from the fanbase since joining the team in 2018.
 Heavy is the head that wears the crown, as they say.

-A few months before LeBron took his talents to Hollywood, Kobe tweeted his support for the future Laker by saying, “We can enjoy one without tearing down one.
+Kobe stood by James, stating, “We can enjoy one without tearing down one.
 I love what he’s doing.
 Don’t debate what can’t be definitely won by anyone.”

 Just over two months later, LeBron signed with the Lakers.

-Kobe Bryant supported LeBron before and after he signed with the Lakers
+Bryant supported LeBron before and after he signed with the Lakers

-LeBron may have faced an uphill battle to win the hearts and minds of Lakers fans, but he faced no such difficulty with Kobe, who welcomed him with open arms once LBJ decided to leave the Cleveland Cavaliers a second time and come to L.A.
+LeBron may have faced an uphill battle to win the hearts and minds of Lakers fans.
+But he faced no such difficulty with Kobe, who welcomed him with open arms once LBJ decided to leave the Cleveland Cavaliers a second time and come to L.A.

 The Lakers are a family business, and that goes beyond just being owned by the Buss family.
 So many all-time greats have donned the purple and gold that it is like a brotherhood that spans generations.
-LeBron was the newest member at the time, and now Luka Doncic is set to inherit that mantle.
+LeBron was the newest member at the time, and now Doncic is set to inherit that mantle.

 Post Edited By:Sameen Nawathe